If Beauty Hurts, We’re Doing it Wrong

 Back Away from the Illusion…

-Research and real-life experience make it clear that when women and girls speak negatively about their bodies and their appearance, they negatively impact those around them.
+Shine with Positivity: Research and real-life experience make it clear that when women and girls speak negatively about their bodies and their appearance, they negatively impact those around them.
 That goes for women talking about themselves in hateful ways in front of their children and family members, girls that degrade themselves in front of their friends, or any other time a woman or girl says awful things about herself in front of anyone near.
 Start today with a goal that you will never again say something negative about your appearance aloud, and soon the negative self-talk that floats through your mind will become less and less prevalent, too.
-To remind strangers and those you love of these positive truths, feel free to buy our beautiful sticky notes or greeting cards with phrases like “If beauty hurts, we’re doing it wrong!”
+To remind the world of these positive truths, we offer beautiful sticky notes or posters with positive truths, as well as bracelets you can give to those you love with a “Beauty Redefined” charm to remind them of all the ways they are beautiful.
 Find them here!

-For many more thoughtful strategies to take back beauty, click here.
+For many more awesome strategies to take back beauty, click here.